At a glance

-The fascination of the classical world lies in the richness of its culture and in the fact that we have direct access to it through surviving works of Greek and Roman writers, monuments, art and archaeological evidence.
-Studying the history, literature, society, art and thought of classical antiquity offers an opportunity to explore two related cultures that have exercised a crucial formative influence on modern civilisation, and provided foundations for western society.
+Classics is the study of the ancient Greek and Roman worlds and of their influence.
+The fascination of the classical world lies in its cultural richness and in the fact that we have direct access to it through surviving works of Greek and Roman writers, and through artistic and archaeological evidence.
+Studying the history, literature, society, art and thought of classical antiquity offers an opportunity to explore two cultures that have exercised a crucial formative influence on modern civilisation, and provided foundations for western society.

 How will I study?

 Teaching for most modules is by a mixture of lectures and seminars.
 Final-year special subjects are usually taught by seminar alone.
-Where appropriate, visits are arranged – for example, to the British Museum.
-We also provide Latin and Greek language teaching at both beginners' and advanced level.
+Where appropriate, we organise visits – for example, to the British Museum.
+We also provide Latin and Greek language teaching at all levels.

-For all classics courses, you will take core survey modules, along with more in-depth modules which focus on art, history and literature and introduce you to different types of assessment.
-You will also have the opportunity to begin or continue an ancient language, to learn techniques for working with Greek and Latin, and to explore the reception of the classical world.
+For all classics courses, you will take survey modules in the first year, along with more in-depth modules which focus on art, history and literature.
+You will also have the opportunity to begin or continue an ancient language.

 If you are a single honours student you will take a combination of compulsory and optional modules during your three years at Nottingham, mainly from those offered by the Department of Classics, but also from a choice of subsidiary modules from outside the Department.